 The Director of Sponsored Programs distributes specific funding opportunity announcements to deans, department chairs, and individual faculty, as appropriate.
-The director is also available to discuss current grant opportunities and to assist faculty and staff in locating funding for their scholarly activities.
+The director and associate director are also available to discuss current grant opportunities and to assist faculty and staff in locating funding for their scholarly activities.

 GRC serves the American Association of State Colleges and Universities (AASCU) and provides a list of current funding opportunities by discipline, training at workshops or webinars, bi-annual external funding conferences, online resource library, and GRC staff expertise.
 The GRC Bulletin and the Grant Week newsletter are available in weekly emails, containing grant opportunities and announcements.
 Under "Resources" select "GrantSearch" and conduct your own keyword search.

 Grant Forward is a service managed by Cazoodle.
 Grant Forward has a database with federal and private funding opportunities in the sciences, social sciences, arts, and humanities.
 You can save searches and set alerts, save individual grant opportunities and conduct and save personalized searches.
 Members can sign up to receive email notifications of new grant opportunities in their specific areas of interest.
 These areas of interest are chosen by the member and can be updated at any time.

 NSF is an independent federal agency created by Congress in 1950 "to promote the progress of science; to advance the national health, prosperity, and welfare; to secure the national defense."
 In many fields such as mathematics, computer science and the social sciences, NSF is the major source of federal backing.

 Faculty and staff may sign up for NSF Updates by Email to receive notification each time new content is added to the NSF web site in the categories you select.
-Please click here (1,212kB) for instructions.
+Please click here.

 Federal Appropriations Program